Amy O’ Dwyer

-As well as this, she has worked with the New Theatre Dublin on three new writing productions Madame Markievicz on Trial, by Ann Matthews, which went on a national tour, playing Captain Clodagh Farrell in the back by popular demand production of Lockdown by Gerard Humphreys and is currently in Ledwidge by the same author which also will tour nationally.
+Amy has worked with the New Theatre Dublin on three new writing productions Madame Markievicz on Trial, by Ann Matthews, which went on a national tour, playing Captain Clodagh Farrell in the back by popular demand production of Lockdown by Gerard Humphreys and in Ledwidge by the same author which also will tour nationally.

-She has recently appeared as Hannah in RTE’s Fair City, and looks forward to exploring more TV/Film this year having also experienced the BBC studio working on We’re Doomed!
+She has recently joined the cast of RTE’s Fair City, playing Hannah Mark.
+She looks forward to exploring more TV/Film this year having also experienced the BBC studio working on We’re Doomed!
 The Dad’s Army story

-She is a newscaster on FM104 and Q102, broadcasting and reporting news bulletins to the people of Dublin and presents her own podcast called The Stage Door.
+Amy is also news broadcaster and presents her own podcast called The Stage Door.

 Some TV/stage credits include: